Code-Institute-Submissions/stroemlind-esart_JulyResub/TESTING.md

 ## Code Validation

 ### HTML
-There are no errors form the offical [W3C Validatior](https://validator.w3.org/)
+There are no errors form the offical [W3C Validatior](https://validator.w3.org/), except for the customer profile page and the liked poster page, which gave an Error 500.
+See unfixed bugs for more infromation.

    ![HTML-validation](documentation/testing/html1.png)

    ![HTML-validation](documentation/testing/html8.png)

   Link to the validation for the home page: [W3C Validatior](https://validator.w3.org/nu/?doc=https%3A%2F%2Fes-art.herokuapp.com%2F)

-Except for the customer profile page and the liked poster page, which gave an Error 500.
-See unfixed bugs for more infromation.

 ### CSS
 There are no major errors form the offical [Jigsaw validator](https://jigsaw.w3.org/css-validator/), except for on the customer and liked poster page, where an error occur.
 The warning for the valid pages am I aware of.